MicrosoftDocs/power-platform/power-platform/admin/tenant-level-analytics.md

 The following tenant-level reports are available for tenant admins.

+### Overview reports

-**Overview reports** provide an overview of the tenant and environment of all power platform products and answer questions such as the following:
+Overview reports provide an overview of the tenant and environment of all power platform products and answer questions such as the following:

 - How many total environments exist and how many were created in the selected time period?
 - What is the count of total apps and how many were created in the selected time period?